ahamlinman/isopod/README.md

 - A way to connect to the Internet (e.g. a Linux-compatible USB WiFi adapter if your Pi doesn't have built-in WiFi and you don't want to use Ethernet)

-The above being said, I will share two specific hardware-related notes:
+That said, I'll share two specific hardware-related notes:

 - For the Pi models that it fits, [Adafruit's case][case] is perfectly compatible with their E-Ink Bonnet.